What is secretin therapy?

-This therapy comes from observations of three children with autism spectrum disorder (ASD).
-These three children were given secretin when they were having endoscopies.
+This therapy comes from observations of 3 autistic children.
+These 3 children were given secretin when they were having endoscopies.
 It was claimed that the dose of secretin led to improvements in their behaviour.
-As a result, secretin gained popularity as a potential ASD therapy.
+As a result, secretin gained popularity as a potential therapy for autistic children.

 What is the idea behind secretin therapy?

-This therapy is based on the idea that problems with the stomach and digestion in children with autism spectrum disorder (ASD) can interfere with their ability to focus on and develop skills like communicating with others.
+This therapy is based on the idea that problems with the stomach and digestion in autistic children can interfere with their ability to focus on and develop skills like communicating with others.

-It’s claimed that when these digestion problems are managed, children with ASD are ‘freed up’ to focus on developing skills.
+It’s claimed that when these digestion problems are managed, autistic children are ‘freed up’ to focus on developing skills.

 What does secretin therapy involve?

-This therapy involves giving an injection of either natural or synthetic secretin to the person with autism spectrum disorder (ASD).
+This therapy involves giving the person an injection of either natural or synthetic secretin.

-There are no standard therapeutic guidelines about the use of secretin for the treatment of ASD.
+There are no standard therapeutic guidelines about the use of secretin as a therapy for autistic children.
 Most studies have given people a single dose.
 Others have given more than one dose (usually 4-6 weeks apart).

-Australian and international guidelines state that secretin therapy should not be used as an intervention for autism spectrum disorder (ASD).
+Australian and international guidelines say that secretin therapy should not be used as a therapy for autistic children.

 Who practises this method?